musurca/gr/README.md

 GR_TASK_MIN_DELAY=20;
 GR_TASK_MID_DELAY=40;
 GR_TASK_MAX_DELAY=60;

-// Make a custom body delivery mission by spawning the function directly.
-// You can let the function generate a relative for the dead civilian, or else specify one yourself.
-// args: [_playerUnit, _yourDeadCivilian, (OPTIONAL) _yourCustomKin] spawn GR_fnc_makeMissionDeliverBody;
-myCustomCivilian setDammage 1; // pre-kill the civilian unit [_playerUnit, myCustomCivilian, myCustomKin] spawn GR_fnc_makeMissionDeliverBody;

 // You can also add/remove custom event handlers to be called upon
 // certain events.
 Adding event handlers must occur AFTER postInit